Rysth/ES6-To-Do-List/README.md

 # 📖 ES6 ToDo List <a name="about-project"></a>

-**ES6 ToDo List** is a modern task management app that streamlines daily task organization and completion through an intuitive interface, prioritization, task categorization, and collaboration features.
-Build with HTML, CSS, and JavaScript.
+**ES6 ToDo List** is a modern task management app that streamlines daily task organization and completion through an intuitive interface.
+Built with HTML, CSS, and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>